4th Regiment Royal Artillery

 The 4th Regiment Royal Artillery is a regiment of the Royal Artillery in the British Army.
-It was formed in 1939 as 4th Regiment Royal Horse Artillery before being redesignated in 1961.
-It is currently based at Alanbrooke Barracks in Topcliffe and serves in the light field artillery role, equipped with 105mm light guns.
+It was formed in 1939 as 4th Regiment Royal Horse Artillery, before being redesignated in 1961.

+It is currently based at Alanbrooke Barracks in Topcliffe and serves in the light close support role, equipped with 105mm L118 light guns supporting 7 Light Mechanised Brigade Combat Team.
+The regiment is part of NATO's Very High Readiness Joint Task Force (Land).

 History

-In 1939, the Regiment was formed as 4th Regiment Royal Horse Artillery (RHA) at Helmieh, Egypt on 28 May 1939.
-The original Batteries were C Battery, F (Sphinx) Battery, and G Battery (Mercer's Troop), drawn from independent commands in India and equipped with the Ordnance QF 25 pounder.
+In 1939, the regiment was formed as 4th Regiment Royal Horse Artillery (RHA) at Helmieh, Egypt on 28 May 1939.
+The original batteries were C Battery, F (Sphinx) Battery, and G Battery (Mercer's Troop), drawn from independent commands in India, and equipped with the Ordnance QF 25 pounder.
 During the Battle of Sidi Rezegh in the Western Desert on 23 November 1941, Brigadier John Charles Campbell, who only a few months earlier had been commanding 4th RHA, won the Victoria Cross.

 After World War Two, in 1947, 4th Regiment RHA was based in Germany at Dorset Barracks in Kiel.
 By 1948, the regiment moved to Alma Barracks at Blackdown Camp and in 1951, the regiment moved to Barracks at Hohne.
-In 1961, the Regiment became 4th Regiment, Royal Artillery, with three batteries moving to 33rd Parachute Light Regiment Royal Artillery, which immediately became 7th Parachute Regiment Royal Horse Artillery.
-4th Regiment RA gained 29 (Corunna), 88 (Arracan) and 97 Battery (Lawson’s Company) as gun batteries and was posted to Hong Kong.
+In 1961, the regiment became 4th Regiment, Royal Artillery, with three batteries moving to 33rd Parachute Light Regiment Royal Artillery, which immediately became 7th Parachute Regiment Royal Horse Artillery.
+4th Regiment RA gained 29 (Corunna), 88 (Arracan) and 97 Battery (Lawson's Company) as gun batteries and was posted to Hong Kong.

-In 1965, the Regiment deployed on operations to the Malayan Peninsula.
+In 1965, the regiment deployed on operations to the Malayan Peninsula.
 It saw active service from February to April and during the confrontation with Indonesia in Borneo until November.
-By 1966, the Regiment resumed service in West Germany, moving to Munsterlager in support of 1st Armoured Division.
-Across the 1970s, the Regiment served three emergency tours in Northern Ireland in 1971, 1972, 1974, and 1976.
-In 1977, The Regiment relieved 7th RHA in Aldershot in support of 6 Field Force and equipped with the 105mm Light Gun adopted the parachute role.
-In 1981, 29 (Corunna) Battery deployed to Long Kesh (HMP Maze) in Northern Ireland while in 1982, two gun batteries and the Regimental HQ with mortar locating radar and intelligence sections deployed to retake the Falkland Islands.
+By 1966, the regiment resumed service in West Germany, moving to Munsterlager in support of 1st Division (renamed the 1st Armoured Division in the 1970s).
+Across the 1970s, the regiment served three emergency tours in Northern Ireland in 1971/1972, 1974, and 1976.
+In 1977, the regiment relieved 7th RHA in Aldershot in support of 6 Field Force and equipped with the 105mm Light Gun adopted the parachute role.
+In 1981, 29 (Corunna) Battery deployed to Long Kesh (HMP Maze) in Northern Ireland.

+In 1982, two gun batteries and the regimental HQ (RHQ), with mortar locating radar and intelligence sections, deployed to retake the Falkland Islands.